doubleedesign/testing-notebook/docs/case-studies/wc-custom-pricing/overview.md

   - Regular price (built into WC)
   - Sale price (built into WC)
   - Individual member price (custom field)
-  - Dance school price (custom field)
+  - Dance school bulk order price (custom field)
-- School price kicks in at category level
+- Dance school price kicks in at category level
+- Bulk pricing fields per category:
+  - Price type: Minimum order (e.g., price break at 10) or grouped order (discount per item when purchased in groups of X)
+  - Quantity to quality for bulk pricing
+- Variable products always inherit prices from the parent product
 - Customer should always get the lowest price per item that they are eligible for.

+Out of scope at this stage but may be added later:
+- Product types other than simple and variable, such as grouped products
+- Product bundles (e.g., leotard and tights together = discounted tights).

 :::note Aren't there plugins for this?
 Yes, there are existing plugins that might meet this requirement such as [WooCommerce Role-Based Pricing](https://woocommerce.com/products/role-based-pricing-for-woocommerce/).
 However, that's really not the point here - this case study is about demonstrating testing as part of the workflow for a custom implementation of something.
 So if you're the kind of person who immediately reaches for a plugin, please imagine that: